Project Husky — Bridge Bot

 Mapped the overall conversational experience at a systems level — identifying key user scenarios, emotional states, and decision points the dialogue would need to address across the full user journey.

-Conversation Design Process (Required, Happy and Detailed Paths)
+Conversation Design Process

-Structured how conversations would flow across three scenarios: the minimum viable path, the ideal frictionless experience, and the comprehensive path for users needing full guidance.
+Applied the required, happy, and detailed path framework to structure how conversations would flow across three scenarios: the minimum viable path, the ideal frictionless experience, and the comprehensive path for users needing full guidance.

 Conversation Design Worksheet